TolikPylypchuk/Cineaste/docs/_v0_2/08-franchise-form.md

 In addition to movies and series, a franchise can also contain other franchises.
 This is never necessary though.
 You can always group movies and series properly with only one level of franchises.
 But if you want to represent the data in your list in a more structured manner, you can introduce multiple levels of franchises.
-For example, both Harry Potter and Fantastic Beasts belong to a franchise called J.K.
-Rowling's Wizarding World.
+For example, both Harry Potter and Fantastic Beasts belong to a franchise called Wizarding World.

 If you have multiple levels of franchises, you can choose to merge their entries' display numbers.
 This functionality is limited to two levels only though.